 The historic residence of the French President

 The President of France officially resides in the Palais de l’Élysée (Élysée Palace).
 This is where he has his office.
 The exact address is number 55 rue du Faubourg-Saint-Honoré in the 8th arrondissement of Paris.

-The palace was completed in 1722 and was then known as Hôtel d’Évreux.
-The estate was bought by Louis XV to host his mistress, the Marquise de Pompadour.
-During the Napoleonic Era, the town-hall was used a private residence by the Emperor.
+The palace was completed in 1722.
+It was then known as Hôtel d’Évreux.
+King Louis XV bought the estate to host his mistress, the Marquise de Pompadour.
+During the Napoleonic Era, the Emperor used it as a private residence.
 The palace has been the official residence of the President of the French Republic since 1848.

-Great residences for the President’s vacation
+Great residences for the French President’s vacation

 Apart from the Élysée Palace, the French President enjoys a wide range of holiday residences to choose from for his next holidays: